 Property tax revenues result from the application of the appropriate tax rate to the total assessed value of taxable property in the District.
-School districts receive property taxes for payment of voter-approved bonds as well as for general operating purposes.
+School districts receive property taxes for payment of voterapproved bonds as well as for general operating purposes.

 Local property taxation is the responsibility of various county officers.
 School districts whose boundaries extend into more than one county are treated for property tax purposes as separate jurisdictions in each county in which they are located.
 For each school district located in a county, the county assessor computes the value of locally assessed taxable property.
 Based on the assessed value of property and the scheduled debt service on outstanding bonds in each year, the county auditor-controller computes the rate of tax necessary to pay such debt service, and presents the tax rolls (including rates of tax for all taxing jurisdictions in the county) to the county board of supervisors for approval.
-The county treasurer and tax collector, as ex officio treasurer of each school district located in the county, holds school district funds, including taxes collected for payment of school bonds, and is charged with payment of principal and interest on the bonds when due.
+The county treasurer and tax collector prepares and mails tax bills to taxpayers and collects the taxes.
+In addition, the treasurer and tax collector, as ex officio treasurer of each school district located in the county, holds school district funds, including taxes collected for payment of school bonds, and is charged with payment of principal and interest on the bonds when due.